AI Glossary

 Text Generation

-The process of creating human-like text using AI models, from simple completions to creative writing
+The process of creating human-like text using AI models, from simple completions to creative writing.

 text generationNLPlanguage models+1